nikodev99/edusysproui/README.md

 # EduSysPro

-A school management system is a comprehensive software solution designed to streamline and automate various administrative and academic tasks within an educational institution.
+**EduSysPro** is a school management system that is a comprehensive software solution designed to streamline and automate various administrative and academic tasks within an educational institution.
 It serves as a centralized platform for managing and organizing the daily operations of schools, including student information, teacher schedules, curriculum management, attendance tracking, grading, parent communication, and more.

 ## 1. Student Information Management:
 - Store and manage student data such as personal details, contact information, academic records, attendance history, medical information, etc.